Root Canal Treatment Eureka, MO

 The process involves going into the pulp space and removing the infected and dead tissue.
 Then the space is disinfected and sealed with special materials.

 Nowadays, these procedures are performed with advanced techniques and material and are more comfortable and faster.
-After treatment is done, your restorative dentist will usually place a crown on your tooth to protect it against fracture.
+After treatment is done, a restorative dentist will usually place a crown on your tooth to protect it against fracture.

 When such treatment fails, the first course of action that is usually taken is trying to re-do the procedure.
 It is usually done by an endodontist (root canal specialist) or an experienced general dentist.